Terence Mowschenson QC

 In addition to his sought-after arbitrator experience, Terence has appeared as counsel in numerous arbitrations, and amongst other arbitral rules.
 He has acted under the rules of the ICC, UNCITRAL, CEPANI, DIAC, LCIA and Chartered Institute of Arbitrators.

 Furthermore, he has sat in the Chancery Division as a deputy High Court Judge dealing an array of commercial matters, including those involving significant corporate and insolvency issues, and is also a chairman of the Financial Reporting Council Tribunal, which investigates accountants’ conduct (among other matters) following an insolvency of a company.

 In addition to the above, further arbitrator and counsel experience includes:

 - Manufacturing and supply contracts.

-- The construction of gas liquefaction facilities in the Middle East.
+- Complex contractual dispute relating to gas liquefaction facilities in the Middle East.

 - Ownership of the largest bank in a country formerly part of the old Soviet Union.